 Video Game Emulators

-Unfortunately, Apple is a copyright NAZI.
-They do not allow video game emulators in their App Store.
+Unfortunately, Apple does not allow video game emulators in their App Store.
 Emulators do exist for Apple products, but you must perform a jailbreak to gain access to them.
 For security reasons, I do not recommend jailbreaking your device.
 Rather, you do have options.
 There are quite a few RPG classics you can play without jailbreaking.
 They're available legit in the App Store for around $3-16 US each.
 Those RPGs are:

 MacScene.net contains all the available video game emulators for Mac!
 It has a pretty active commnity, too. • You might also want to check Bannister.org because that guy alone made the majority of the available video game emulators for Mac.
 In other words, he's like the father of video game emulation on OSX. • For some reason, MacScene.net doesn't have a PS1 emulator posted.
 So to download one, go here: PCSX-Reloaded. • Also make sure to check out OpenEmu, a popular multi-system emulator with a great graphical front-end.